 by Jamie Harris & Bill Sterner

-This past fall the sports writers from the Morgan Messenger and Hancock News have partnered up with the athletic directors and head coaches from Berkeley Springs High School, Hancock High School and Paw Paw High School to select an All Area Team for varsity sports programs that the schools compete in.
+The sports writers from The Morgan Messenger and The Hancock News partner with the area high school head coaches and athletic directors from Berkeley Springs High School, Hancock High School and Paw Paw High School to select an All-Area Team for varsity sports programs that the schools compete in.
 With each all-area team there is a player of the year selected for both the male and female athletes by a separate committee.

 For the 2019 Morgan Messenger & Hancock News All-Area Softball Team there were 10 players selected to represent the Berkeley Springs High School and Hancock High School.
 Paw Paw High School does not field a varsity softball team.